Jojo Babie Poses On Her Knees For Sexy New Selfie On Instagram

 Jojo also appeared to have taken time with her glamorous makeup application.
 She rocked purple eyeshadow with silver highlights below her brows, a heavy cat-eye, and dark long lashes.
 She also sported heavy blush and dark pink lipstick.

-Jojo posed on brown carpet and there was a bed visible behind her with a silver headboard.
+Jojo posed on the brown carpet and there was a bed visible behind her with a silver headboard.
 In addition, there was a floor-length mirror directly behind her that gave her followers a better look at her room.

 The cutie was well-lit in the photo with the natural light that flooded the room.
 Her skin looked flawless and glowed in the light.